MY TOWN CONDOM COUNT 2020

 IMPORTANT NOTE: The Condom Count commenced in February 2020 but was suspended due to COVID-19 quarantine regulations.

-A second round of the campaign will be launched in August 2020.
+A second round of the campaign will be launched when safe to do so.

 Make sure your town is counted!
 We are calling on rural workers to participate in the Condom Count in their local area to collect important data about condom accessibility for rural young people.
 The data will be used to advocate for strategies to improve access to condoms for rural young people in Victoria.